What's your name?

 You’ll notice that the long-form pitch is super long.
 There is a good reason for this and it will be revealed lower in this article.

 If you haven’t, please return to the previous section and read the long-form sales pitch we constructed for our client PillowCube.com (shown above).
-You will notice that the sales pitch sounds a lot like a long sales letter or an infomercial on tv.
+Reading it you’ll realize it feels a lot like a sales letter or an infomercial on tv.
 This may feel a little yucky since you don’t want to associate your brand with either of those two things.
 Don’t judge a book by its cover.
 Instead, read this article: Infomercial Versus Brand Marketing Versus Conversion Optimization.

 The First Draft